ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

 An RDS cluster has a number of required AWS resources in order to be successfully created and accessed.
 Some of these resources require additional IAM policy permissions in addition to the AWS Managed policy by `AmazonRDSFullAccess` that is demonstrated in <a href="../iam/create-iam-user.md">this tutorial</a>.

 <ul>
-<li>A VPC that has correctly configured subnets. <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html">Get started with Amazon VPC</a> provide an example setup.</li>
+<li>A VPC that has correctly configured subnets. <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html">Get started with Amazon VPC</a> provides an example setup.</li>
 <li>An IAM user with applicable privileges to create RDS resources.
 See the tutorial <a href="../iam/create-iam-user.md">Create a new IAM User</a></li>
 <li>An EC2 security group that enables Aurora cluster ingress (MySQL - 3306, PostgreSQL - 5432) within your VPC.
 See the tutorial <a href="../ec2/create-rds-security-group.md">Create RDS Security Group</a> for how to create this in your AWS account.</li>
 <li>A DB subnet group based on the applicable VPC subnets.
 Described in this tutorial.</li>